The Research Program links investigators to develop a conceptual framework for health disparities research. read more

 Statistical and Molecular Genetics Core

 Promotes genetic research on minority related studies by incorporating the use of genetic admixture estimates. read more

 Promotes participation of minorities in clinical trials. read more

 Offers information and training in bioethics. read more

 The Training & Career Development Program offers research training and career development opportunities for investigators and students who are interested in minority health and health disparities research.

-The MHRC Training Program works to reduce disparities through the training of health care professionals and students by establishing training programs on minority health and health disparities research with the purpose of creating the student pipeline (high school, undergraduate, graduate, post-doctoral, junior faculty, etc.), in conjunction with partner academic institutions.
+The MHRC Training Program works to reduce disparities through the training of health care professionals and students by establishing training programs on minority health and health disparities research with the purpose of creating the student pipeline (undergraduate, graduate, junior faculty, etc.), in conjunction with partner academic institutions.
 The MHRC leads the training components of several major center grants through the MHRC Training Program.
 The trainees, many of whom are minorities, from these centers and programs are brought together under the umbrella of one coordinated health disparities training program implemented under one management, curriculum, and evaluation process.

 All of the programs provide training and support along the pipeline of minority students to junior faculty, to build research capacity among investigators from different fields related to minority health and health disparities, with the ultimate goal to eliminate health disparities.Some of the specific initiatives are to:

 - Provide training opportunities in health disparities research for post-doctoral fellows and junior faculty.